anezkamll/anezkamll.github.io/content/my_work.md

 ## Communities

 ### Česko.Digital
-[Česko.Digital](https://cesko.digital/) is a community of specialists from many fields, from IT to project management to marketing, with various background.
-NGO, public administration, business, and more.
-We guide non-profit organizations and public administrations through the process of digital transformation, and our goal is for them to be able to use the potential of digital technologies and thus increase their impact. \
+[Česko.Digital](https://cesko.digital/) is an NGO focused on guiding non-profit organizations and public administrations through the process of digital transformation, and its goal is for them to be able to use the potential of digital technologies and thus increase their impact. \
-My role is Community Operations - I take care of the background processes, community tools, community building, and the overall positive experience of our community members. \
+My role is Community Operations, I help to maintain and develop community tools, set up processes and strategies, and provide support.
-I am also one of the [administrators](https://diskutuj.digital/u/anezkamll/summary) of the Česko.Digital's open discussion forum [Diskutuj.Digital](https://diskutuj.digital/).
+I also jump in as a junior UX researcher when needed.

 ### Community Builders Community
 In July 2024 I joined [Space Dog](https://www.spacedog.cz/), an organization standing behond the Community Builders (originally Czech Community of Community Builders).
 My role is to revive regular meetups in both Prague and Brno, and help to grow and nourish this community.

 ### Doughnut Czechia
-After two years of 3 Faces of Just Transition conference, I became more involved in other activities of Doughnut Czechia.
+After two years of 3 Faces of Just Transition conference, I became more involved in other activities of [Doughnut Czechia](https://www.doughnutczechia.cz/).
 I am currently helping with developing an educational board game, and in creating and executing new community strategy.

 ### PyLadies